-Transparent pricing, fast turnaround, and support that actually picks up the phone.
+Transparent pricing, $80/IP/Year, fast turnaround, and support that actually picks up the phone.

 Before diving into numbers, a quick framing point: PCI ASV scans aren’t optional if you store, process, or transmit cardholder data and fall under SAQ A-EP, SAQ B-IP, SAQ C, SAQ D, or Level 1–2 merchant requirements.
 The PCI Security Standards Council mandates external vulnerability scanning by an Approved Scanning Vendor (ASV); minimum once per quarter.